-Low-moderate-income individuals and groups are encouraged to attend and participate in all phases of the yearly process with the CD Committee and the Duluth City Council.
+Low-moderate-income individuals and groups are encouraged to attend and participate in all phases of the yearly process with the CD Committee and the

+Duluth City Council.
 See attached flow chart at the end of this document that shows the relationship of these committees or groups.

 Per the City Charter, membership on the CD Committee is determined through nomination by the Mayor and confirmation by the City Council.
-Terms of membership shall be for three years and, in general, limited to two consecutive terms.
+Terms of membership shall be for three years limited to two consecutive terms.
 The CD Committee shall operate in conformance with the program regulations in general, equal opportunity/civil rights requirements in particular, and with a sense of fairness to all groups, individuals, and ideas.
-The CD Committee shall have a Conflict of Interest Policy that is in conformance with federal regulations on file.
-The Mayor, in addition to being the appointing authority, shall also have the authority to remove a member from membership for cause.
+The CD Committee shall have a Conflict of Interest Policy that is in conformance with federal regulations, which shall annually be reviewed by the Committee during the application review process.
+The Mayor, in addition to serving as the appointing authority, shall also have the authority to remove a member from membership for cause.
 An example of "for cause" can be three unexcused absences by a Committee member.

-- 1. Community Development Target Areas: Community Development Target Areas are made up of a combination of Census Tracts or Census Block Groups that are eligible as a "Target Area" under HUD program regulations, based on the percentage of residents (currently in excess of 51%) in that Target Area that meet HUD (low/moderate-income) guidelines, as modified from time to time by HUD action.
-The City Council shall designate Community Development Target Areas by resolution, that may be amended with updated Census or survey information. - 2.
-Community Development Committee (CD Committee): The CD Committee shall consist of nine members: Preference will be given to persons of color or who are low to moderate income.
+1. Community Development Target Areas: Community Development Target Areas are made up of a combination of Census Tracts or Census Block Groups that are eligible as a "Target Area" under HUD program regulations, based on the percentage of residents (currently in excess of 51%) in that Target Area that meet HUD (low/moderateincome) guidelines, as modified from time to time by HUD action.
+The City Council shall designate Community Development Target Areas by resolution, that may be amended with updated Census or survey information.

+2. Community Development Committee (CD Committee): The CD Committee shall consist of nine members: Preference will be given to persons of color or who are low to moderate income.
 The CD Committee shall annually elect a Chair, First Vice Chair, and Second Vice Chair.
-Five members or more at a meeting shall constitute a quorum.
+A simple majority of currently appointed members present at a meeting shall constitute a quorum.

 The role of the CD Committee will be to review proposals for funding under the Community Development program.
 The CD Committee will establish criteria to evaluate and rank specific proposals for neighborhood activities and low-moderate clientele activities.
-The CD Committee will prepare a recommendation with the concurrence of the Community Development Manager to the City Council and the Mayor.
+The CD Committee will prepare a recommendation with the concurrence of the Division Manager to the City Council and the Mayor.